 This operation can be seen as a reduction of Laplace-Darboux dynamics.
 Indeed, one can check that letting

 gives an input-output pair for Laplace-Darboux.
 Note that $P_{i,j} = P_{i-3,j+1}$ and moreover if $A$ is a closed $n$-gon meaning $A_{i+n} = A_i$ then $P_{i,j} = P_{i+2n,j}$.

-As the bipartite graph for Laplace-Darboux was the square grid on $\mathbb{Z}^2$, the correct choice for the pentagram map is its quotient of this graph by the lattice generated by $(-3,1)$ and $(2n,0)$.
+As the bipartite graph for Laplace-Darboux was the square grid on $\mathbb{Z}^2$, the correct choice for the pentagram map is the quotient of this graph by the lattice generated by $(-3,1)$ and $(2n,0)$.
 This is a bipartite graph on a torus.
-Point $A_i$ live at the vertex (equal to the class of) $(2i,0)$.
-The relations are of the form $A_{i-1}, A_i, A_{i+1}, A_{i+2}$ coplanar which explains why the whole configuration must be in a plane.
+Point $A_i$ labels (the class of) the vertex $(2i,0)$.
+The relations are of the form ``$A_{i-1}, A_i, A_{i+1}, A_{i+2}$ coplanar'' which explains why the whole configuration must be in a plane.
 Finally, the local transformations take the same form as for Laplace-Darboux.

 The face weights of a polygon are precisely the $y$-parameters as defined in \cite{G11}.
 As an example, Figure \ref{fig:penta} gives a portion of the bipartite graph.
 Applying Proposition \ref{prop:faceweights}, the variable at the face labeled $F$ is